Costco Ends American Express Canada Credit Card Partnership

 The second challenge for Amex will be the loss of the exclusive acceptance of American Express credit cards in Costco.
 Currently neither MasterCard nor Visa are accepted in Costco locations.
 That means Costco Canada’s approximately $16 billion in annual revenue was split between cash, interac and American Express.
 We don’t know the terms of the new agreement, but it’s possible that Costco starts accepting MC, Visa and Amex, just Visa and MC or Visa alone or MC alone.
 If Amex is no longer accepted at Costco locations, assuming 40% of transactions are American Express (guesstimate), that would be around $6.5B in acquiring volume lost.
 Let’s assume Amex was charging somewhere around 1% in acquiring fees to Costco, that’s $64M in revenue lost on the acquiring side.

 So who’s going to be the big winner?
 While it hasn’t been announced yet, we will try to make an educated guess.
-We believe that Costco switched partners in Canada to force American Express to sharpen its pencil for its relationship with Costco in the U.S. We think that would entail Costco selecting a U.S. based issuer for its Canadian business, that could threaten to unseat Amex in the U.S. As a result we believe Chase, TD or Capital One would be the strongest candidates.
+We believe that Costco switched partners in Canada to force American Express to sharpen its pencil for its relationship with Costco in the U.S. We think that would entail Costco selecting a U.S. based issuer for its Canadian business, that could threaten to unseat Amex in the U.S. As a result we believe Chase, or TD would be the strongest candidates.

 However, we think that MasterCard has the most to gain from a network perspective.
 Given that CapOne is exclusively Mastercard in Canada, we think they were likely to have worked closely with MC, both of whom might have overpaid slightly for the deal to get access to the U.S. and to improve their second tier status in Canada.
 So CapOne’s our guess for Costco’s new partner in Canada, but at this point it’s only a guess.